Noah-Huppert/infobright-backup-check/README.md

 - Check if the test volume has been created
     - If created: Invoke the [Attach Test Volume lambda](#attach-test-volume)
-    - If not created: Add a message to the wait SQS queue which will invoke this step again
+    - If not created: Invoke this step again in 15 seconds

 ### Attach Test Volume
 Attaches the test volume to the development Infobright replica.